HumanCellAtlas/dcp-community/rfcs/text/0000-multi-data-collection-dataset-processing.md

 As a data consumer, I want to be confident that the HCA DCP has correctly processed all data files that belong together so that I know the matrices I receive have been generated correctly.

 As a data consumer, I need to know that a data set is incomplete, so that I don't download and use it until it is complete.

+## Scientific "guardrails" [optional]

+*Describe recommended or mandated review from HCA Science governance to ensure that the RFC addresses the needs of the scientific community.*

 ## Detailed Design
 A new concept of *data group* is added to the DCP data model to address these issues.
 A data group is defined as a set of specific versions of metadata and data that is annotated as complete and consistent by specified criteria.
 Events are generated when a *data group* is created, updated, or deleted.